hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-Door-tunnel-as-relay-server.md

 nano /usr/local/etc/xray/config.json
 ```

-- Now see the code below which is related to the ``inbound'' and ``outbound'' traffic of the dokodemo-door tunnel.
+- Now see the code below which is related to the ``inbound'' and ``outbound'' traffic of the dokodemo-Door tunnel.

 ```
 {